Hong Kong Overflight Permit Regulations

 2 - Seasonal Block Overflight Permits (Scheduled Commercial Airlines Flights)

-- Hong Kong Overflight Permit is normally valid for 72 hours.
+- Hong Kong Overflight Permit Not Required.

 Overflight Permit Charge's